 - Adding a heading and text to the left column.

-Formsand opening the editor for the form. - Adding
+Formsand open the editor for the form. - Adding

 - Adding the form tags with the form handle.